 Dolf Bredenkamp: Manager and Head of Technical Services (Africa)

-He joined ISSI in 2006 as part of the system engineering team, where he applied his interests in modern communication technologies as well as digital and analogue electronics.
-He has experience in high-level and detail design of hardware and firmware for the IMS seismic data acquisition and supporting systems.
-Since 2014 Dolf is also responsible for IMS Africa’s manufacturing and technical services division.
+He joined ISSI in 2006 as part of the System Engineering team, where he applied his interests in modern communication technologies as well as digital and analogue electronics.
+He was involved in high-level and detail design of hardware and firmware for the IMS seismic data acquisition and supporting systems.
+Since 2014, Dolf is also responsible for IMS Africa’s manufacturing and technical services division.